tylerharter/cs301-projects/fall18/p1/README.md

 getting test.py to print "PASS" by more problems.

-The rest of the instructions are in main.py, so open it up in your editor (probably PyCharm), and starting coding.
+The rest of the instructions are in main.py, so open it up in your editor (probably PyCharm), and start coding.
 Have fun, and run tests.py often to track your progress!